hannahfolk/spokeo/README.md

 The extension uses local storage to save results of each web page for the client's convenience.
 It also alerts the client via extension badge to show the client how many results exist per page.

-Currently usage for this extension is client-specific, where Client will maintain and further develop.
-Also, READ ## Licensing below.
+Currently usage for this extension is client-specific, where client will maintain and further develop.
+Also, read [Licensing](#Licensing) below.

 ## Application Requirements: